 Lodging (and living) in Boulder is not especially cheap, but one thing I’ve learned is that nobody stays in Denver or Boulder for the city centers anyway.
 The real attractions are outdoors.

 There is a convenience factor of waking up and being walking distance to the delicious farm to table meals, but if budget is a concern consider an alternative lodging option like camping.
-This is not sponsored, but we have become big-time HipCamp advocates.
+HipCamp is a great resource for finding a great night outdoors, from a free night in a national forest to an all out gamp out.
 If you don’t want to pay upwards of $175/night in downtown Boulder, you can stay in a tent, a yurt, a treehouse, or even on a farm for anywhere from $25/night to $95/night a little further out of the city.

 Other than that, one Boulder travel tip with kids is to aim for the north end of the city as it is closer to attractions like Rocky Mountain National Park, Mount Evans, and Red Rocks.